This topic describes how to deploy a load balancer for the NSX-T Management Cluster for Tanzu Kubernetes Grid Integrated Edition.

 Configure the new Active HM with specific HTTP request fields as follows:

-Lastly, back at the Health Monitors screen, specify the Active Health Monitor you just created:
+At the Health Monitors screen, specify the Active Health Monitor you just created:

 100.64.128.0/31 is the subnet for the Load Balancer Tier-1 uplink interface.